Gustavo

 How to Pronounce Gustavo

 Our model has identified 3 different pronunciations for the name Gustavo.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 75.6% confident that Gustavo is pronounced as guh-STAH-voh.
-The next most likely pronunciation is goo-STAH-voh, at 17.1% confidence.
+Our model is 75.6% confident that Gustavo is pronounced as guh-STAH-voh, which has 3 syllables.
+The next most likely pronunciation is goo-STAH-voh, at 17.1% confidence, with 3 syllables.

 guh-STAH-voh (3 syllables)